01 of 07

 Iceland is close to the Arctic Circle and traveling here is easy.
 The Icelandic island of Grimsey is situated directly on the Arctic Circle.

 Your Arctic Circle travel plans should definitely include one of the ice hotels in Scandinavia if you are traveling during the winter months.
-Each differs widely from the next and is sure to give your Arctic Circle travel itinerary a special flair.Continue to 4 of 7 below.
+Each hotel differs widely from the next and is sure to give your Arctic Circle travel itinerary a special flair.Continue to 4 of 7 below.

 04 of 07